 Management of NORM

-NORM is regulated at the provincial and territorial level, typically following the Canadian Guidelines for the Management of NORM (Health Canada).
+NORM is regulated in Canada at the provincial and territorial level, typically following Canadian Guidelines for the Management of NORM (Health Canada).
 The Guidelines indicate that NORM may be released without radiological restrictions when the associated dose is not greater than 0.3 mSv/year.
 Table 1 below shows the Unconditional Derived Release Levels (UDRLs) for diffuse NORM.

 Table 1: UDRLs for Diffuse NORM

 |RADIONUCLIDE||NORM DISPOSAL LEVEL|

 NORM is found in the liquids and gases of hydrocarbon-bearing geological formations.
 As a result, drilling cuttings, fluids, mud, brines and flow-back water along with the oil, gas and produced water may be radioactive.
 The higher the salinity of co-produced water, the more NORM are likely to be mobilized.

 Radium is the major radionuclide associated with TENORM in oil & gas production, both as a source of radiation in scales and sludge and as the source of radon.
 Radon is transported as a gas downstream from its radium-226 parent and deposits as lead-210 and polonium-210 scale in pipes.
 Figure 2 below shows the potential concentrations of radionuclides.
 Ionizing energy from these radionuclides poses a health risk to workers, particularly during maintenance, waste transport and handling and decommissioning.
 It also poses a risk to the public as a result of spills and improper or incompletely-treated disposal.